marionzualo/coin_portfolio/README.md

 - Multiple currencies - the code currently assumes that the user's account has a single cryptocurrency and that its transactions are all in the same native currency.
 This might not be true in all cases.

-- Calculator#potential_returns - it currently returns an object.
-Potentially it should `puts` something to the user.

 ## License
 MIT (c) Mário Nzualo